facebook/FAI-PEP/README.md

 Facebook AI Performance Evaluation Platform is a framework and backend agnostic benchmarking platform to compare machine learning inferencing runtime metrics on a set of models and a variety of backends.
 It also provides a means to check performance regressions on each commit.

-Currently two performance metrics are collected:
+Currently the following performance metrics are collected:

-* delay : the delay of running the entire network and/or the delay of running each individual operator.
+* delay : the latency of running the entire network and/or the delay of running each individual operator.
 * error : the error between the values of the outputs running a model and the golden outputs.
+* energy/power : the energy per inference and average power of running the the ML model on a phone without battery.
+* any metric user provides : the harness can accept any metric that the user binary generates.

 ## Framework and backend agnostic benchmarking platforms